 Most rankled at the scorn, worked faster and got better.
 Once, after watching a new girl swirl pumpkin bread batter like moisturizer, I said it and she yelled “God I HOPE I do.”
 This I did not see coming.

 A few businesses and a thousand bowls later I’m in my home kitchen, the kitchen we carefully planned, every knob and drawer and foot of useful space.
 The kitchen’s cook, she no longer opens at five; I left restaurants to get some peace but still, I move like the lunch rush.
 The difference now is that a door needs answering, the dog requires feeding, a daughter needs talking.
 Sometimes batter waits on the counter.
 Some days I put the bowl in the fridge and bake later, and at some point I began leaving batter in the bowl, just a few chocolate stripes up the side.
 I might call loudly to the other room, “I think there’s some batter left,” and Josie will run in and grab it, jump on the counter, swipe it like finger food.
+I think about those stripes; are they sweet, are they sluggish, are they howze-wife?

 I imagine they were proud to see him succeed, to work as a great chef and teacher, speeding through perfection and showing us the same.
-As his student I thought of him that way, wholly efficient, but now I consider his drive home, and remember that we were surprised to hear his wife was the dinner cook, roasting chicken and mashing potatoes, simple things he liked.
+As his student I thought of him that way, wholly efficient, but now I consider his drive home, and remember that we were surprised to hear that his wife was the dinner cook, roasting chicken and mashing potatoes, simple things he liked.
 I think of him pouring a glass of wine and hugging five small children, some at his leg, some in his arms, all hunting for the little cakes and treats I knew he toted home in white bags.
 And now I think at the end of the day he loved the housewife, and messy hours, and the sly disorder of long, lazy strokes.